PranavSriram18/genai_foundations/docs/series/moe.md

 parameters, gradient buffers, and optimizer states, the remaining \[HBM\] is insufficient to hold the full MoE activations."

-We'll see in Section 5 how K2 and DV3 address memory and communication challenges via reduced precision, activation recomputation, CPU offloading, novel pipeline schedules, caching, and others.
+We'll see in Section 5 how K2 and DV3 address memory and communication challenges via various techniques including reduced precision, activation recomputation, CPU offloading, novel pipeline schedules, caching, replication, and others.

 ### 3.4 Expert Specialization, Manifold Partitioning, and a Fishing Analogy
 TODO - refine

 Intuitively, a modeling design goal of MoE layers is for different experts to specialize to "cover" different parts of the input data manifold.
 A few potential failure modes include:

 * Under-specialization (several experts learning the same thing)
 * "Dead experts" (some experts never getting selected by the router)
 * Load imbalance (some experts activating far more frequently than others)